 There is no need to download and fill it in yourself, this is done by your local health insurance provider and then sent to you.
 It is then your responsibility to communicate this document to your chosen Krankenkasse.

 Taking on a German health insurance for residence permit or other visas

 If you are not an EU citizen and you love Germany so much that you plan to stay to study or for a job, you will need to show that you have chosen an health insurance in Germany.
 It is required to obtain a residence permit or even enroll in a university.
 Germany is usually not very good at recognizing non-EU systems so make sure your health insurance is valid for the German system.

-For a lot of foreigners applying for a German visa here for all sort of reasons, the solution here will be to sign-up for a German travel insurance provided by a German company.
+For a lot of foreigners applying for a German visa here for all sort of reasons, the solution here will be to sign-up for a German travel insurance provided by a German company, also sometimes called incoming insurance for Germany.
 This makes sure that the insurance policy complies with the minimum requirements expected by the authorities.
 It can be classified as a private health insurance in Germany but for limited stays for up to 5 years.

 If you want to study in Germany

 If you are under 30 and enrolling in a university program in Germany, you have to take on a German public health insurance.
 This has a lot of benefits and costs only 81€ a month.
 It doesn’t happen automatically when you register at the university though.
 You have let the university know which Krankenkasse you picked.
 This is unfortunately only possible when you have registered an address in the country.
 If you are not able to join the public system for whatever reason, it is also possible to join a private insurance.